-Applications should be submitted to the Office of University Admissions no later than February 15 for fall semester (classes beginning in August) and October 15 for the spring semester (classes beginning in January).
-Because of the delays that often occur in obtaining and evaluating credentials, prospective international students should submit complete applications for admissions well in advance of the deadlines.
+Applications for undergraduate admission should be submitted to the Office of University Admissions no later than January 15 for fall semester (classes beginning in August) and October 15 for the spring semester (classes beginning in January).

 Read more information that will answer all the questions you may have about our international student application process!

 Our PDF file will explain everything you could ever need to know about how to apply as an International Student to CUA.

 We invite you to visit our campus, schedule an appointment with your department of interest, and take a tour.